 Steps to Process Audits

-In the first of the four steps to an audit, the Preliminary Review stage, the need for an audit has been identified and auditors are tasked to the occasion.
-For example, a toy manufacturer has decided that it wants to become a much more environmentally friendly business, and with that new goal in mind, wants to re-tool many of its processes to use more environmentally conscious processes.
-As a result, the company gathers a team of process auditors and tells them the exact goals they are seeking.
-Everything from the sourcing of materials used in manufacturing, to the sourcing of materials used in packaging, to the types of marketing used must be shaped to be more eco-conscious.
+The need for an audit has been identified and auditors are tasked to the occasion.
+For example, a toy manufacturer has decided that it wants to become a much more environmentally friendly business.
+With that new goal in mind, it wants to re-tool many of its processes to use more environmentally conscious processes.
+As a result, the company gathers a team of process auditors.
+They tell them the exact goals they are seeking.
+That includes:

 What is the main goal of this battery of process audits?
 What processes must be audited?
 How will the audits be conducted?
-When will the audits start, and how long will they last?
+When will the audits start?
+How long will they last?
 The Preliminary Review stage of an audit is all about creating a quality audit plan going forward.

-The next stage in the audit process flow is Report Generation.
 As its name suggests, this audit stage is all about creating a quality audit report that the audit sponsors can glean maximum value from.
-A high-value audit report should have a number of important qualities such as clarity of communication, accuracy, good organization, and an abundance of high-value information.
-The higher the quality is of the process audit report, the more the sponsor can benefit from it post audit.
+A high-value audit report should have a number of important qualities such as:

-The fourth and final step of the process audit flow is the Post Audit stage.
-At this point, the audit has been planned, has taken place, and the report about it all has been provided to the sponsoring company.
+At this point of the business audit process, the audit has been planned, has taken place, and the report is issued to the sponsoring company.
 A number of things can happen at this juncture.

 Benefits of Process Audits

-Despite the costs, many companies willingly undergo process audits because the benefits outweigh the costs and risks.
+Despite the costs, many companies willingly undergo the process because the benefits outweigh the costs and risks.
 There can be many benefits depending on the individual audit.
-Generally, however, the following represent the most common benefits that drive companies to process audit.
+Generally, however, the following represent the most common benefits that drive companies to audit.

 Possibly the most valuable benefit to process auditing is that of transparency and the assurance of effective corporate governance.
 Those at the top of a company’s management team often are not able to be fully in the know and in subsequent control if they do not fully understand the nature of their company processes.
 Full awareness is extremely valuable to the extent that it can allow corporate management to steer the company clear of dangerous, illegal, unethical, or otherwise unsustainable practices.

 Process audits also offer the benefit of understanding when and how to use certain processes.
 Perhaps a company’s processes are perfect in terms of what they do and how they are carried out, but the timing or frequency of those processes is inefficient or flawed somehow.
-Process audits can be immeasurably valuable in discovering these types of issues and subsequently fixing them.
+They can be valuable in discovering these types of issues and subsequently fixing them.

 In addition to these great benefits, process audits often simply reveal better ways forward moving into the future for a company.
 As the company looks to a better operational future, such audits can truly point the way.
 They can also show which approaches to continue just as they are as opposed to simply pointing out what to change.

-Anyone who audits business processes must have a broad knowledge of work standards, procedures, problems and expectations.
-Familiarity with business information technology, such as enterprise resource planning (ERP), customer service relationship management (CSRM) and warehouse information system (WMS), will be expected.
-Process auditors should have hands-on experience with process models, systems engineering, quality auditing and inspection techniques.
-Process auditors must have the abilities to organize and structure workloads while dealing with vague documentation and complex business processes.
-Business leaders expect process auditors to not only identify non-conformities, but also recommend viable solutions and internal controls.
+Process auditors must have the abilities to organize and structure workloads.
+They need to deal with vague documentation and complex business processes.
+Business leaders expect process auditors to identify non-conformities.
+They also need to recommend viable solutions and internal controls.
 Process auditors must have the ability to build cross-functional relationships with departmental stakeholders.
 Their excellent conceptual and communication skills will help them with public speaking and presentation meetings.
-Process auditors should be comfortable collaborating with diverse individuals during interview, inspection, review and monitoring activities.
+A process auditor should be comfortable collaborating with diverse individuals during interview, inspection, review and monitoring activities.

 Organizations of Interest

-This organization represents the greater discipline of auditing as well as many of the sub-disciplines found within the greater field.
-IANA offers professional advocacy, education, certifications, events, media and books, exclusive membership and membership perks, and more.
+This organization represents the greater discipline of auditing.
+It also covers many of the sub-disciplines found within the greater field.
+IANA offers professional:

 The American Management Association provides professional oversight, advocacy, and guidance in all matters of professional business management.
 Many resources are offered by this organization in regard to business processes, business management, and more.